 There seem to be a lot of people who have trouble inserting a USB-cable in the right orientation on the first go.
 I often have a little trouble with that myself.
 The USB standard asks the manufacturers of cables to have a tactile USB logo on the upper side of the connector.
 In theory you can take any connector, feel the USB logo and know the way to plug it in.
 On the computer and phones, the upper side should be up.

-In practise, this is hardly every implemented correctly.
+In practice, this is hardly ever implemented correctly.
 For instance in my ThinkPad, the socket looks like this:

 On a cheap Packard Bell laptop the USB sockets were built in the other way.
 So all the USB logos have to face the desk.

 Taking the USB-cable that shipped with my Motorola Moto E, I can indeed plug that in correctly blindly:

 The "CE" thing is not a good idea there, still the USB logo is more tactile.